likita-ds/Blinkit-Sales-Analysis-PowerBI/README.md

-# Blinkit Sales Analysis Dashboard
+Blinkit Sales Analysis Dashboard
 ## Project Overview
-This project analyzes Blinkit sales data using Power BI to generate meaningful insights about sales performance, customer behavior, and product trends.

-#Key Insights:

-#Total Revenue & Volume: The project analyzed a total of $1.20M in sales across 8,523 items.

-#Top Performing Outlets: Supermarket Type 1 is the highest contributor, accounting for $0.79M in total sales.

-#Location Trends: Tier 3 locations are the most profitable, generating $472.13K.

-#Establishment Growth: There was a significant peak in outlet establishments in 2018, reaching a high of 205K.
+In this project, I used Power BI to explore Blinkit’s sales data and understand how different factors like outlet type, location, and size affect overall sales performance.
+The goal was to turn raw data into simple, meaningful insights.

+## Problem Statement

+The main idea behind this project was to figure out which outlets and locations perform the best, and how sales vary across different categories.

+## Tools & Technologies
+Power BI
+Data Visualization
+KPI Analysis
+## What I Did
+Imported the dataset into Power BI
+Created important KPIs like total sales, average sales, and ratings Built an interactive dashboard using filters and slicers Analyzed sales patterns across outlet types, sizes, and locations
+## Key Insights
+Total sales reached $1.20M across 8,523 items Supermarket Type 1 outlets generated the highest revenue ($0.79M) Tier 3 locations showed the best performance with $472.13K in sales Outlet establishments peaked in 2018
-#Size Efficiency: Medium-sized outlets contribute the largest share of sales at 42.27% ($507.9K).
+Medium-sized outlets contributed the most (42.27% of total sales)

+## What I Learned / Impact
+Through this project, I understood how dashboards can help quickly identify top-performing areas and trends.
+These insights can help businesses focus more on profitable locations and improve their overall sales strategy.